 Please note: Turning 65 or enrolling in Medicare Part B also provides you with an opportunity to enroll in Medicare Advantage and Prescription Drug plans outside Medicare’s Annual Enrollment Period (AEP).

 Enrollment periods are determined by the Centers for Medicare and Medicaid Services (CMS).
 These periods are subject to change.
-If you have any other questions or thoughts,

 - Some people may need to enroll online for Part B or Part A if: